jcortes/pd-generator/cards/actions.md

-Create Item | Creates an item
-Update Item Name | Update an item's name
-Create Board | Creates a new board
+Create Message | Post a plain text or [rich text](https://developer.webex.com/docs/basics#formatting-messages) message, and optionally, a [file attachment](https://developer.webex.com/docs/basics#message-attachments), to a room on Behalf of a Bot.
+[See the docs here](https://developer.webex.com/docs/api/v1/messages/create-a-message)
+Create a Room | Creates a room.
+The authenticated user is automatically added as a member of the room.
+[See the docs here](https://developer.webex.com/docs/api/v1/rooms/create-a-room)
-Create Group | Creates a new group in a specific board Create an Update | Creates a new update
+Create Person | Create a new user account for a given organization.
+Only an admin can create a new user account.
+[See the docs here](https://developer.webex.com/docs/api/v1/people/create-a-person)